 We have come to the conclusion that sitting around and waiting for people to show up for Sunday morning services is not the best way to demonstrate God’s purposeful love.
 So we’re very proactive in building relationships with the students and families in the schools right across the street from us, and with the people who live in the neighborhoods around us.
 We’ve found that there are all kinds of practical ways that we can bring the “seasoning salt and warming light” of Jesus to our neighbors and infuse people with a curiosity to know Him more!

-Based on this assignment we have gladly opened our doors and are currently sharing our facilities with Word of Life Church, a Ukrainian congregation, throughout the week.
-They meet here on Sundays at 1pm and Fridays at 7pm.
+Based on this assignment we have gladly opened our doors and are currently sharing our facilities with Word of Life Church, a Ukrainian congregation.
+They meet here on Fridays at 7:30pm.